clarkent86/dockerfiles/minecraft-server/README.md

 ### Level Type and Generator Settings

-By default, a standard world is generated with hills, valleys, water, etc. A different level type can be configured by setting `LEVEL_TYPE` to an expected type, such as
+By default, a standard world is generated with hills, valleys, water, etc. A different level type can be configured by setting `LEVEL_TYPE` to

 * DEFAULT
 * FLAT
 * LARGEBIOMES
 * AMPLIFIED
 * CUSTOMIZED
-* BUFFET

 Descriptions are available at the [gamepedia](http://minecraft.gamepedia.com/Server.properties).

-When using a level type of `FLAT`, `CUSTOMIZED`, and `BUFFET`, you can further configure the world generator by passing [custom generator settings](http://minecraft.gamepedia.com/Superflat).
+When using a level type of `FLAT` and `CUSTOMIZED`, you can further configure the world generator by passing [custom generator settings](http://minecraft.gamepedia.com/Superflat).
 **Since generator settings usually have ;'s in them, surround the -e value with a single quote, like below.**